CooperRS/RMDateSelectionViewController/README.md

 * iOS 8 SDK
 * ARC (You can turn it on and off on a per file basis)

-iOS 8 SDK is only needed for compiling (as it uses the blur feature provided by iOS 8 SDK).
+iOS 8 SDK is only needed for compiling (as it uses the blur features provided by iOS 8 SDK).
 At runtime the control only needs iOS 7 or later.

+If you absolutely need to use iOS 7 SDK you can take a look at the iOS 7 branch called [1.3.x](https://github.com/CooperRS/RMDateSelectionViewController/tree/1.3.x)

 ## Apps using this control
 Using this control in your app or know anyone who does?